Luxury and Exotic Car Insurance: Costs, Coverage, and Best Companies

 Do I need a specialized insurer for my Bentley or Ferrari?

-For ultra-high-value exotics like a Ferrari or Bentley, a specialized insurer is strongly recommended — especially since some mainstream carriers cap coverage at $150,000.
+For ultra-high-value exotics like a Ferrari or Bentley, a specialized insurer is strongly recommended — especially since some mainstream carriers like Progressive cap coverage at $150,000.
 Carriers like Chubb, AIG Private Client, and Pure Insurance offer agreed value policies, worldwide coverage, and luxury-specific claims processes that standard insurers don't provide.
 A standard policy may technically cover the vehicle but could significantly underpay in a total loss scenario due to depreciation-based ACV calculations.
 For vehicles valued above $500,000, the difference between the right policy and the wrong one could be hundreds of thousands of dollars.

 What are the typical mileage limits on exotic car insurance?